Business Capability Statement

 Ph: 770-427-2459 Fax: 770-427-2446

-Avery Gallery, Inc. is a veteran-owned art restoration, frame construction, convex glass manufacturing and distribution center, and original art sales establishment.
-We provide art and frame appraisal services, art consultations, art-commissioning and art education.
+Avery Gallery, Inc. is a veteran-owned original art sales establishment, art and frame restoration, frame construction, convex glass manufacturing and distribution center, and our very well decorated event location.
+We provide art and frame appraisal services, art consultations, contract art commissions and art education through consultations and talks at schools and more.

-We have been in business for over thirty years.
-Our company has a nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.
+We have been in business in Marietta for over thirty-five years.
+Our company has a nearly nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.

-Art in many subjects, such as portraits, landscapes, work situations, western horse and rider, and more may be commissioned in several media.
-Our artists create in oil, watercolor, acrylic, ink, pastel, pencil, glass, ceramic, wood, bronze, silver, iron, steel, stone, concrete, plastic and more.
+Art in many subjects, such as portraits, landscapes, work situations, horse and rider, dogs, cats, other pets and more may be commissioned in several media.
+Our artists create in oil, watercolor, acrylic, ink, pastel, pencil (graphite), charcoal, glass, ceramic, wood, bronze, silver, iron, steel, stone, concrete, plastic and more.

 Convex and curved glass for picture frames, furniture or other needs is made to order with samples shown on our website. http://www.averygallery.com/convexGlass.htm

-Our methods and materials exceed AIC standards for restoration, ISA and USPAP standards for appraisals, and the gallery has its own high standards for art quality.
+Our methods and materials exceed AIC (American Institute for Conservation of Historic and Artistic Works) standards for restoration, ISA and USPAP standards for appraisals, and the gallery has its own high standards for art quality.

 Our combined levels of experience are greater than 100 years for our conservators.
-We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project.
+We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project for 28 years for the City of Atlanta until it was sold to the Atlanta History Center.
 We have restored US Post Office WPA murals and have many repeat customers.
-Our customer list includes museums, corporations, schools, colleges, universities, local city, state and other government accounts and many individuals.
+Our customer list includes museums, corporations, schools, colleges, universities, local city, county, state and other government accounts as well as many other individuals, galleries, and corporations.

-We have completed several projects for a number of insurance companies, disaster mitigation firms, government agencies, corporations and individuals.
+We have completed many projects for a number of insurance companies, disaster mitigation firms, government agencies, corporations and individuals.
 They continue to use us because of our quality workmanship, attention to detail and dependable honesty.
 Satisfied policy-holders make pleased customers.
+We can provide references if requested.

 We have restored many forms of art.
 Paintings in oil, watercolor, pastel, acrylic, ink, gouache, and other mediums have been restored on many forms of support such as canvas, paper, leather, wood, metal, glass, plastic and others.